mehulgupta1001/EpicHomesAR-app/README.md

 - **Traditional Designs**: Authentic Orang Asli and Malay house models
 - **Cultural Information**: Educational content about traditional architecture
 - **Heritage Preservation**: Digital documentation of traditional building methods

+## 🌐 Language Support

+Currently, the app UI and documentation are in **English**.
+We recognize the importance of Bahasa Melayu for indigenous communities and field teams in Malaysia. **Bahasa Melayu support is planned** for a future release.
+If you would like to contribute translations or help implement i18n, see the guide below.

+### How to Add a New Language
+1. Add a translation file (e.g., `locales/ms.json`) with all UI strings in the new language.
+2. Integrate an i18n library (e.g., `i18n-js`, `react-intl`) in `App.tsx`.
+3. Add a language toggle in the app or auto-detect device locale.
+4. Test all screens for layout and translation accuracy.

+## 🇲🇾 How to Add or Expand Malay (Bahasa Melayu) Translations

+1. **Open the translation files:**
+   - English: `locales/en.json`
+   - Malay: `locales/ms.json`
+2. **Find the string you want to translate.**
+   - If it exists in English but not in Malay, add the Malay translation in the same key in `ms.json`.
+   - If it’s a new string, add it to both files with the English and Malay values.
+3. **Use only clear, unambiguous Malay.**
+   - If unsure, leave the English value in `ms.json` and mark it for review.
+4. **Test your changes:**
+   - Run the app, switch to Malay ("MS" button), and check the UI.
+5. **Submit your changes:**
+   - Commit and push to GitHub, or open a pull request if contributing.

+**Tip:**
+- The app will always fall back to English if a Malay translation is missing.
+- Only translate what you are 100% sure is correct!

 ## 🚀 Getting Started